dhis2/developer-portal/docs/references/global-shell.md

 The Global Shell is enabled by the following new components:

-1. Back-end routing changes to direct app requests to the Global Shell app
-2. The Global Shell app, which is hosted at `/apps/`.
+1. The Global Shell app, which is hosted at `/apps/`.
 The app features the following components:
     1. The header bar, which has gotten a new design
     2. The Command Palette, a new navigation menu which can be launched from the header bar, but also with a keyboard shortcut
-    3. A router that loads the apps and connects to them
+    3. A router that loads the apps and connects to them in several ways
+2. Back-end routing changes to direct app requests to the Global Shell app

 ## How the routing works